MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/configs/site-and-site-system-prerequisites.md

 ### Site server

 If the site server doesn't have any collocated roles that require .NET, it still requires .NET, but setup doesn't automatically install it.
-Make sure the site server itself has at least .NET version 4.6.2, but install .NET 4.8 if possible.
+Make sure the site server itself has at least .NET version 4.6.2.
+If possible, install .NET 4.8.

 ### Site systems